Juantantan/MandelbrotExplorer/Readme.md

 ## Vulkan
 Vulkan is a new graphics api developed by AMD and Khronos Group.
 At the time of my early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
-OpenCL might even still be the most direct and efficient api to use to do these type of parallel computate.
+OpenCL might even still be the most direct and efficient api to use to do these type of parallel compute operations.
 I will probably not attempt to rewrite this code using the Vulkan API once it has complete compute functionality but would be interested if others do.
+I have gone through an excellnt Vulkan learning system twice amd still find it hard to understand at the lowest level compared to OpenCL.

 ![Screenshot](/docs/images/rm-2.png)